earlymarket/omniauth-coposition-oauth2/README.md

 ```
 We recommend using env vars here for security reasons.

-4. Values for COPOSITION_CLIENT_ID and COPOSITION_CLIENT_SECRET should be copied from oauth application details on Coposition side (go to /oauth/applications/:application_id and copy values from this page).
+4. Values for COPOSITION_CLIENT_ID and COPOSITION_CLIENT_SECRET can be found on your Coposition developer console. (https://coposition.com/developers)

 5. Add callback route to your application.
-It will triggered by oauth server after successfull authentication from third party app side.
+It will triggered by oauth server after a user authenticates your app.
 For example:
 ```
 get "/auth/:provider/callback", to: "sessions#create"
 ```

-6. Finally, add link inviting to sign via Coposition (`omniauth_coposition_path` helper) into application pages.
+6. Finally, add a link inviting users to authenticate via Coposition (`omniauth_coposition_path` helper) into application pages.
 It could look like this (with slim templates):
 ```
 = button_to(omniauth_coposition_path, class: "bonus__sign-in btn green") do
-  | Sign in with Coposition
+  | Authenticate with Coposition
 ```
-But it means you'll have to add helper like this:
+With a helper like this:
 ```
 def omniauth_coposition_path
   path_params = { path: "/auth/coposition_oauth2" }